 I am a meticulous planner by nature as well as by profession.
 That attention to detail has served me well these many years, but truth be told, I’ve grown tired of it.
 It seems that as I’ve aged, I’ve let loose of the need to fastidiously program every waking minute of my life.
-Empty day planners now occupy a stack on the back of my credenza, and except for an occasional iPhone alert, my schedule these days is pretty much free-form.
+Except for an occasional iPhone alert, my schedule these days is pretty much free-form.

 I certainly understand that cooking requires a certain degree of detail–written recipes and jaunts to the grocery with a long list of ingredients in hand–but I prefer improvising in the kitchen.
 Setting out on a Saturday morning with no preconceived notion of what’s for supper, is a liberating path to culinary creativity.
 I freely admit that many of my most exciting Cajun recipes have happened by chance or a surprise discovery during one of my Cajun cooking explorations.

 Stopping for a link of boudin at one of my favorite smokehouses, The Best Stop in Scott, Louisiana was the first stop of my weekend quest.
 It was there I found a cut of meat I hadn’t stumbled across before.
 It was a long rack of beef short ribs coiled up tightly into a roll and stacked in the back of the meat case.
 While I am a huge fan of English cut short ribs, I’ve only seen them individually cut into 4 to 6-inch lengths.
 Keeping the rack intact was a new and curiously different presentation for my Cajun recipe version of a tried and true dish.
 I had the butcher wrap one up for my ice chest.